Cambridge Inter-Collegiate Christian Union: Leadership

 CICCU is led by Christian students from a wide variety of backgrounds, united in a common desire to "make Jesus Christ known to students in Cambridge."
 Past CICCU members have included Josh Moody, Basil Atkinson, Helen Roseveare, John W. Wenham, John Stott, Gordon Wenham, David Wenham, Hugh G. M. Williamson and Vaughan Roberts.
 The leadership operates on two levels – university wide and within colleges.
 A committee of eight students, known as the Exec organise CICCU.
 Two reps in each college lead college events and meetings.

-Structure
+Events

 There are weekly meetings in almost every college during term time – these include Bible study, prayer and praise.
 The college groups then meet together as a whole for Bible Teaching and prayer each week.
 The CICCU organises weekly talks, explaining what Christians believe, and discussion groups (Christianity Explored courses).
 The college groups organise termly events in the colleges where people can come and find out more about Christianity.
 Every year there is a high-publicity main event, during which events are held in most of the colleges and there are lunchtime and evening talks.